-If you are a small or medium sized business owner in Florida, you will need commercial insurance as well as personal coverage.
+If you are a small or medium sized business owner in Florida, you will need commercial or business insurance.
 As a general rule, the property-casualty needs of corporations and other business entities are more complex and sophisticated than the insurance needs of individual policy owners.
 A wider array of risks and the need for a broader range of types of coverage means that commercial insurance policies usually include a far greater number of forms and endorsements than a non-commercial policy.

 Commercial coverage constitutes a contract between a business and an insurance provider.
 The insurance carrier agrees to take financial responsibility for certain business risks in exchange for premium payments from the company.
 In the event the business is sued because of a product defect that causes injury to a consumer, or the company experiences property damage caused by specific perils, or some other covered event occurs, the insurer agrees to cover the cost of the loss over the deductible up to the policy limit.
 If the business suffers property damage or exposure to a liability claim, an adjuster for the insurer will evaluate the damage and process the claim.
 The insurer should provide a defense to the liability claim and pay losses associated with any judgment or settlement.